Models and Information Rates for Wiener Phase Noise Channels: Introduction

 This paper is organized as follows.
 The continuous-time model is described in Sec. \ref{sec:ct-model} and the discrete-time models of the matched filter receiver and the multi-sample receiver are described in Sec. \ref{sec:dt-models}.
-We derive a lower bound on the capacity in Sec. \ref{sec:high-snr} based on amplitude modulation and show that the pre-log factor is at least 1/2 if the oversampling factor grows with the cubic root of the SNR.
+We give a lower bound on the capacity in Sec. \ref{sec:high-snr} based on amplitude modulation and show that the pre-log factor is at least 1/2 if the oversampling factor grows with the cubic root of the SNR.
+We also give a lower bound on the rate achieved by phase modulation for the approximate multi-sample discrete-time model.
+For such a model, we show that phase modulation contributes at least 1/4 to the pre-log factor, resulting in an overall pre-log factor of 3/4 when both amplitude and phase modulation are used.
+This is achieved by using an oversampling factor that grows with the square root of the SNR.
 We develop algorithms to compute tight lower bounds on the information rates of a multi-sample receiver in Sec. \ref{sec:lower-bound}.
 In Sec. \ref{sec:num-sim}, we report the results of numerical simulations which demonstrate the importance of increasing the oversampling factor with the SNR to achieve higher rates.
-We derive a lower bound on the rate achieved by phase modulation for an approximate multi-sample discrete-time model in Sec. \ref{sec:ph-mod-approx} and we show that phase modulation contributes at least 1/4 to the pre-log factor, resulting in an overall pre-log factor of 3/4 when both amplitude and phase modulation are used.
-This is achieved by using an oversampling factor tha grows with the square root of the SNR.
-In Sec. \ref{sec:open}, we summarize our results and mention some open problems.
+We discuss in Sec. \ref{sec:discuss} our results, related work, open problems and intuitions for our proofs.
 Finally, we conclude with Sec. \ref{sec:conc}.